seanzhangkx8/ConvoKit/doc/source/supreme.rst

 * timestamp: the timestamp of the first sentence in the utterance.
 * reply_to: the ID of the preceding utterance.

-We also provide dependency parses for each utterance, which can be loaded as:
+The dataset also comes with the following processed fields, which can be loaded separately via `corpus.load_info('utterance',[list of fields])`:

->>> corpus.load_info('utterance',['parsed'])
+* parsed: dependency parse of each utterance
+* arcs: dependency parse arcs for each utterance
+* tokens: processed tokens of each utterance

+..
 Note that at present, each sentence of a parse contains an extra space at the end, due to how Oyez segments different sentences into paragraphs.
 A todo is to check  that the Oyez segmentation indeed corresponds to sentence breaks (such that the additional newlines can be safely removed).

 Case information
 ^^^^^^^^^^^^^^^^^^^^^

-`This file <https://zissou.infosci.cornell.edu/convokit/datasets/supreme-corpus/case.jsonl>`_ is a list of json objects containing some information about each case, pulled from Oyez and SCDB.
+`This file <https://zissou.infosci.cornell.edu/convokit/datasets/supreme-corpus/cases.jsonl>`_ is a list of json objects containing some information about each case, pulled from Oyez and SCDB.

 * id: generally formatted as <year of case>_<docket no>
 * year